marvelm/rabbit-ex/README.md

 ```

 ## Update
-To update run the following script in the parent directory of rabbit.
-It will download
-the latest source files, keep your config, and migrate the database.
+The following script will pull the latest source files, compile, and migrate the database.

 ```
 git pull